fluid-cloudnative/fluid/docs/zh/dev/api_doc.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>MetadataSyncPolicy defines the behavior of syncing metadata when setting up the runtime.
+<p>MetadataSyncPolicy defines the policy of syncing metadata when setting up the runtime.
 If not set,</p>
 </td>
 </tr>
 </tbody>